You are here

 - The charge reflects the amount of space used and is pro-rated for the time period over which the space will be used.

 - The charge is based on the current rate per net assignable square foot per year.
-The current rate is $73.46 per net assignable square foot per year, as defined as "Total facilities costs allocated to research (less libraries) / total research space.")
+The current rate for FY 2022 is $84.01 per net assignable square foot per year, as defined as "Total facilities costs allocated to research (less libraries) / total research space.")

-The department will charge the project manually via journal entry and Sponsored Programs will review and approve it.
+The department will charge the project manually via journal entry (JE) and Sponsored Programs will review and approve it.

 Important Space Survey Note